cortexlabs/cortex/docs/development.md

 ### Building

-Build and push all Cortex images (this will take a while)
+Build and push all Cortex images (this will take a while):

 ```bash
 make registry-all
 ```

-Build and configure the Cortex CLI
+Build and configure the Cortex CLI:

 ```bash
 make cli  # The binary will be placed in path/to/cortex/bin/cortex